Contains 100% toxins

 CAN OF DEATH

 I grew up fascinated by the 1960s.
 Style, music, art- the United States was in a unique period of transition.
-The 60s bleeding into the 70s contain so much context because of friction.
+The 60s bleeding into the 70s contains so much context because of friction.
 I became conflicted in my love for this period and started connecting the dots between the things that inspired me and the unrest that art was in response to.

 This project is in memory of Professor Robert Sirko.